 Chris Massey, CPA

-With us, Chris prepares business, trust and individual tax returns, engages in strategic tax planning for individuals and organizations alike, provides virtual CFO services, and handles trust and estate tax preparation and planning.
+With us, Chris prepares business, trust and individual tax returns, engages in strategic tax planning for individuals and organizations alike, provides virtual CFO services.
 With his clients, he goes beyond simply doing what they ask of him—he tries to empower them with understanding around their financials, particularly because he feels the education system does very little to teach people about financial management and the valuable decision-making skills that support those best practices he’s learned.
 Consequently, Chris acts as an advocate for clients, going beyond the call of duty to watch out for their needs and help save them money.
-In fact, he believes that saving tax dollars of any magnitude is what matters, as does delivering equitable tax planning services for a broad base of clients-individuals as well as businesses big and small.
+In fact, he believes that saving tax dollars of any magnitude is what matters, as does delivering equitable tax planning services for a broad base of clients.

 Chris’s Why: “I love using my skill set to help clients make the best of their tax and financial situations and being a client advocate.”

 When most people think about a hiring a CPA, they tend to search for someone who is accurate, deadline- and detail-oriented, and ethical.
 While Amanda Fontana, CPA (NC License Number 41126) brings all these vital assets to her job here at Adam Shay CPA, PLLC, one of her greatest strengths is her ability to connect quickly with clients, build solid relationships, and nourish the connections she’s made.